barrettsmits/tar_to_rpm/README.md

 # Tar to RPM Converter

-This script converts tar archives to RPM packages using FPM (Effing Package Management).
+This script converts tar archives to RPM packages using rpmbuild.
 It provides a convenient way to create RPM packages from tar files, either through command-line arguments or a JSON configuration file.

 ## Prerequisites

 The following tools must be installed on your system:
 - `jq` - For JSON processing
-- `fpm` - For package creation (requires ruby)
 - `curl` - For downloading tar files
 - `rpmbuild` - For RPM package building
+- `dos2unix` - For handling line endings
+- `rpmlint` - For RPM linting
+- `rpmdevtools` - For RPM development tools

 ## Installation